 - 1. Equipment breakdown

 - 2. Snow accumulation in excess of 1-inch per hour

 - 3. Traffic congestion

 - 4. Emergencies

 - 5. Personnel illness

 - 6. Extensive long drawn out storm, with an exhausted crew

 Equipment

 The Highway Department utilizes all the assets needed to address snow emergencies.
 A list of the current rolling stock assets is available from the Highway Department.
-Equipment is calibrated to reduce and optimize salt use and ensure deicing agents are being used efficiently.
-Employees are provided with training on proper calibration procedures.
-Eqipment is regularly inspected and maintained to reduce the potential for leaks.
-Calcium chloride is used as an alternative deicer.

 Routes